 - a) Provide, in its role as GEF implementing agency, project oversight (through the Task Manager and Fund Management officer).
-Specifically this will include: - b) Timely feedback on all substantive and financial issues; - c) Provide technical support and assistance to the project on a need basis and where required; - d) Ensure communication and information exchange between the Executing Agency, UNEP, and all other relevant organizations, institutions, programmes and projects; - e) Liaise with the GEF Secretariat, UNCCD and GM for all matters related to the UNCCD Reporting.
+Specifically this will include: - b) Timely feedback on all substantive and financial issues; - c) Provide technical support and assistance to the project on a need basis and where required; - d) Ensure communication and information exchange between the Executing Agency, UNEP, and all other relevant organizations, institutions, programmes and projects;

-Terms and obligations of the Executing Agency

-The Executing Agency agrees to:

-- a) Provide support to, and liaise with, the various project stakeholders based on guidance from UNEP Task Manager and UNCCD Secretariat; - b) Implement the project activities in accordance with standard Executing Agency Rules and established business processes; - c) Make available to the project the in-kind co-financing as set out in Annex 11 from the Executing Agency and make its best efforts to ensure that all pledged third party co-financing materializes or undertake resources mobilization efforts to compensate for any shortfall in co-financing; - d) Report to UNEP in accordance with paragraphs 29 to 31 of this Agreement. - e) Establish or use a National Coordinating Body / Committee in charge of UNCCD activities to direct the project activities and ensure the committee gains adequate capacity to direct the process: - f) Ensure that CSO, ethnic groups participation and Gender issues are included in the process and reflected in aligned NAPs; - g) Establish a long-term mechanism for UNCCD implementation at national level; - h) Take and report on measures to mainstream NAP in relevant national sectors and policies. - Take and report measures to mainstream NAP in United Nations Development Assistance Framework (UNDAF) and to engage dialogue with other donors for resources mobilization and the implementation and the impact of mitigation measures.
+e) Liaise with the GEF Secretariat, UNCCD and GM for all matters related to the UNCCD Reporting.
+Terms and obligations of the Executing Agency The Executing Agency agrees to: a) Provide support to, and liaise with, the various project stakeholders based on guidance from UNEP Task Manager and UNCCD Secretariat; b) Implement the project activities in accordance with standard Executing Agency Rules and established business processes; c) Make available to the project the cash and in-kind co-financing as set out in Annex 11 from the Executing Agency and make its best efforts to ensure that all pledged third party co-financing materializes or undertake resources mobilization efforts to compensate for any shortfall in co-financing; d) Report to UNEP in accordance with paragraphs 29 to 31 of this Agreement. e) Establish or use a National Coordinating Body / Committee in charge of UNCCD activities to direct the project activities and ensure the committee gains adequate capacity to direct the f) Ensure that CSO, ethnic groups participation and Gender issues are included in the process and reflected in aligned NAPs; g) Establish a long-term mechanism for UNCCD implementation at national level; h) Take and report on measures to mainstream NAP in relevant national sectors and policies. i) Take and report measures to mainstream NAP in United Nations Development Assistance Framework (UNDAF) and to engage dialogue with other donors for resources mobilization and the implementation 32.
+The project will address at the same time performance and D. DESCRIBE, IF POSSIBLE, THE impact indicators for the UNCCD implementation which will EXPECTED COST-EFFECTIVENESS OF enable sound, rigorous and scientific reporting at national THE PROJECT: levels on not only the convention implementation, but also on the land degradation trends and the impact of mitigation measures.
 Furthermore, the project will allow the country to formulate its first NAP in line with the UNCCD 10 Year Strategy.
 Such results will make the project very cost-effective in terms of GEF resources invested, as the capacity building element the project will facilitate and make it possible a long term planning and investment for SLM as well as enhance synergy with the other conventions (CBD, UNFCCC) and other environment processes as a whole since the indicators based approach will explore harmonization potentials.
-The development of the NAP will enable identification of possible topics for the development of project proposals, to be financed by Macedonia's partners funding sources including the existing UNEP environment fund at the entity level.
+The development of the NAP will enable identification of possible topics for the development of project proposals, to be financed by the existing environment fund at the entity level.